 What if this Orzo Chicken Soup is a little too “lemon-y” for me?

-If that’s the case, I’d eliminate the lemon zest, rather than the lemon juice.
-Lemon zest packs a stronger punch than simply the juice, which is why I love it so much!
-Read on to learn more about the benefits of “Zesting!”
+- If that’s the case, I’d eliminate the lemon zest, rather than the lemon juice.
+Lemon zest packs a stronger punch than the juice, which is why I love it so much!

 What’s the best way to zest a lemon?

-Run…don’t walk, and get yo-self a Microplane zester!
-This tool makes zesting fun and easy, so you won’t be tempted to skip the zest in any recipe.
+- Run…don’t walk, and get yo-self a Microplane zester!
+This tool makes zesting fun and easy, so you won’t be tempted to skip adding the zest to any recipe.

 What’s so great about citrus zest, anyway?